AlshamiWasin/GE-HealthCareTest/README.md

 functions i could have implemented:

-1. A function remove or delete a clock.
+1. A function to remove or delete a clock.
 2. A function to switch the gmt offset of a watch.

 thank you for the test